Westmoor Primary School

-The children will be taught Foundation subjects through a topic approach, supported with trips and visits.
+The children will be taught Foundation subjects through a knowledge and skills based approach, supported with trips and visits.
 We seek opportunities to enrich our topics, with artists and visitors who work alongside staff and children to foster creative learning in and outside the classroom.

 A library service is offered to all children.
 Books are exchanged weekly.
 This service is provided with the aid of voluntary help from parents.